lorenzopallante/VirtuousUmami/README.md

 # VirtuousUmami

 The **VirtuousUmami** tool predict the umami/non-umami taste of query molecules based on their molecular structures.
+>Pallante, L., Korfiati, A., Androutsos, L., Stojceski, F., Bompotas, A., Giannikos, I., Raftopoulos, C., Malavolta, M., Grasso, G., Mavroudi, S., Kalogeras, A., Martos, V., Amoroso, D., Piga, D., Theofilatos, K., & Deriu, M. A. (2022).
+Toward a general and interpretable umami taste predictor using a multi-objective machine learning approach.
+Scientific Reports, 12(1), 21735. https://doi.org/10.1038/s41598-022-25935-3

->The VirtuousUmami is also implemented into a webserver interface at http://195.251.58.251:19009/#/virtuous-umami
+The VirtuousUmami is also implemented into a webserver interface at http://195.251.58.251:19009/#/virtuous-umami

 This tool was developed within the Virtuous Project (https://virtuoush2020.com/)